The Best Pool Alarms of 2024 for Safety and Peace of Mind, Tested

 The chime on the average alarm clock is about 70 to 80 decibels, and a pool alarm should reach the same decibel level or even higher.

 For remote receiver alarms, 80 or more decibels is suitable.
-Look for even louder options for those without a remote receiver because someone inside the home must hear the outdoor pool alarm.
+Look for even louder options for models without a remote receiver because someone inside the home must hear the outdoor pool alarm.
 Most pool alarms also list the decibel rating in relation to distance.

 Smart Control